cpmpercussion/homepage/_posts/2011-08-19-lessons-in-improvisation-and-jazz-vibraphonemarimba.md

 status: publish
 type: post
 published: true
+description: "In August and September 2011 I’m offering lessons in improvisation and jazz interpretation on vibraphone and marimba.
+Lessons will be in my home studio"
 ---

 In August and September 2011 I’m offering lessons in improvisation and jazz interpretation on vibraphone and marimba.
 Lessons will be in my home studio where the student and I will have enough space for collaborative music making and exploration.